The Sarah Play

 Saturday, December 2

-7:00 pm: The Sarah Play accompaniments in The White Theatre lobby - dance, art, and information about our Community Partners
+7:00 pm: The Sarah Play accompaniments in The White Theatre lobby - dance, art, and information about our Community Partner

 7:30 pm: The Sarah Play begins

-8:30 pm: Light reception and talkback with the creators, actors and Community Partners
+8:30 pm: Light reception and talkback with the creators, actors and Community Partner

 Sunday, December 3

-1:30 pm: The Sarah Play accompaniments in The White Theatre lobby - dance, art, and information about our Community Partners
+1:30 pm: The Sarah Play accompaniments in The White Theatre lobby - dance, art, and information about our Community Partner

 2:00 pm: The Sarah Play begins

-3:00 pm: Light reception and talkback with the creators, actors and Community Partners
+3:00 pm: Light reception and talkback with the creators, actors and Community Partner

 The Sarah Play is made possible by generous funding from the Covenant Foundation.